MarcusRinzsch/VBISStaffPortal/README.md

 I also uploaded pictures under the folder with a jarring title.
 I will be referencing those images in the future.
 Check em out

+#Firebase Local Hosting SetUp

+In the directory of the local repository, write in the terminal:

+npm install -g firebase npm install -g firebase-tools

+And to locally host the server:

+firebase serve

+Shift+C to cancel or stop hosting

 ...
 More to come.